Saturday, May 14, 2011

 1952: Tom Cochrane, lead singer of Red Rider and a solo artist, was born in Lynn Lake, Manitoba, Canada.

-1966: Mike Inez, bass guitarist of Alice in Chains, was born in San Fernando, California.
+1966: Mike Inez, bass guitarist of Alice in Chains, was born in San Francisco, California.
+(Note: some websites report that Inez was born in San Fernando.
+According to 'Time' magazine, he was born in San Francisco.)

 1966: Raphael Saadiq, bassist and vocalist of Tony!
 Toni!
 Tone!, was born in Oakland, California.